MicrosoftDocs/windows-insider/wip/at-work-pro/wip-4-biz-whats-new.experimental.md

 4. Configure or check Application Guard Settings.
 ![view WDAG settings](images/4_ViewSettings.jpg "view settings")

+### Windows Security Center
-### Windows Defender Security Center is now called Windows Security
+Windows Defender Security Center is now called Windows Security Center.

 You can still get to the app in all the usual ways – simply ask Cortana to open Windows Security or interact with the taskbar icon.
 Windows Security lets you manage all your security needs, including Windows Defender Antivirus and Windows Defender Firewall.

 The Windows Security Center (WSC) service now requires antivirus products to run as a protected process to register.
 Products that have not yet implemented this will not appear in the Windows Security UI, and Windows Defender Antivirus will remain enabled side-by-side with these products.
 For testing purposes, you can disable this new behavior in Windows Insider builds by creating the following registry key and rebooting the device.
 This key will be removed as we get closer to release.

-We’ve heard your feedback and we’ve updated Windows Defender Security Center (WDSC) to include the Fluent Design elements you know and love.
+Windows Security Center (WSC) now includes the Fluent Design elements you know and love.
 You’ll also notice we’ve adjusted the spacing and padding around the app and will now dynamically size the categories on the main page if more room is needed for extra info.
-Last but not least, we’ve also updated the title bar of the app so that it will now use your accent color if you’ve enabled that option in Color Settings – with Sets enabled, you will see this color in the WDSC tab.
+Last but not least, we’ve also updated the title bar of the app so that it will now use your accent color if you’ve enabled that option in Color Settings – with Sets enabled, you will see this color in the WSC tab.

 ![alt text](images/defender.png "Windows Security Center")